casper-network/docs-redux/versioned_docs/version-2.0.0/developers/monitor-and-consume-events.md

 1. `TransactionProcessed` is an event analogous to `DeployProcessed`, but there is no backwards-compatibility guarantee - their structure differs.
 1. `TransactionExpired` is an event analogous to `DeployExpired`, but there is no backwards-compatibility guarantee - their structure differs.
 1. `FinalitySignature` has a 1.5 incompatible structure.

+## Sidecar and SSE events

+The Sidecar App offers some benefits and extensions to how the SSE of the node itself works.
+For instance it allows to store events to drive and query them with a separate REST API.
+It also allows the nodes SSE endpoint to be not-public since Sidecar has the ability to republish SSE events.
+For details on how it works please consult (Sidecar documentation)[https://github.com/casper-network/casper-sidecar/blob/dev/README.md]